 “All You Can Carry,” “Burnt Out Town,” “Forgotten Man,” and “U Get Me High” are the rockers that complete the collection, and each is good enough that I can’t imagine the album without them.
 “All You Can Carry” is especially choice.

 All in all, this is just a standout rock and roll album.
 Back in the summer of 2014, it got a’hold of me and didn’t put me down for four weeks or more.
 I listened to very little besides it for at least a month–that’s how it goes sometimes when I get my hands on a really choice disk–and when it did set me down, it did so with the knowledge that I had one more piece in the arsenal I use to make life suck less.

 A lot of things go into an artist’s legacy, and Tom Petty’s legacy, as it continues to unfold and be discovered, will have more pieces than most.
 This is just one small part of that legacy, something pleasant that can make you fell less crappy or maybe just divide your attention a bit when you need a Calgon moment.
 Use it well; I hope it helps.

-- The full album doesn’t exist on YouTube in a single video, but “Fault Lines” is an excellent representation of the straight up, straight ahead rock and roll that Tom and the boys offer here, the band’s only Number One album.
+- “Fault Lines” is also an excellent representation of the straight up, straight ahead rock and roll that Tom and the boys offer here, the band’s only Number One album.